arthi2900/app1/docs/prd.md

 FAQ Topics:
 - How to format questions in template?\n- What question types are supported?
+- How to use the three-sheet template structure?
+- What is the purpose of Option, Question, and Reference sheets?
-- How to use dropdown selections in template?
+- How to use dropdown selections in Question sheet?
+- How to refer to Reference sheet for examples?
 - How to upload images with questions?
 - What to do if validation fails?
 - How to fix common errors?
 - Can I upload questions for multiple classes in one file?
 - Can I upload all question types in same file?
-- Why should I use dropdown selections instead of typing?\n\n**Updated FAQ Answer:**
+- Why should I use dropdown selections instead of typing?\n\n**Updated FAQ Answers:**
+\nQ: How to use the three-sheet template structure?
+A: The template contains three sheets:\n- **Option Sheet:** Contains dropdown values (classes, subjects, lessons, question types, difficulty levels).
+You don't need to modify this sheet.
+- **Question Sheet:** This is where you enter your actual questions.
+Use the dropdown arrows in Class, Subject, Lesson, Question Type, and Difficulty columns to select values.
+This sheet is empty and ready for your data.
+- **Reference Sheet:** Contains sample questions for each question type.
+Refer to this sheet for examples while filling the Question sheet.
+Do not modify or delete this sheet.

 Q: Why should I use dropdown selections instead of typing?
-A: Using dropdown selections for Class, Subject, Question Type, and Difficulty ensures data accuracy and prevents input errors.
-The dropdown lists are pre-populated with valid values from your school, so you cannot enter invalid or misspelled names.
+A: Using dropdown selections in the Question sheet ensures data accuracy and prevents input errors.
+The dropdown lists are pre-populated with valid values from your school (classes, subjects, lessons) and fixed values (question types, difficulty levels), so you cannot enter invalid or misspelled names.
 This significantly reduces validation errors during upload and saves time.\n
+Q: What is the purpose of the Reference sheet?
+A: The Reference sheet contains sample questions for each question type (Multiple Choice, True/False, Short Answer, Essay, Match the Following, Multiple Response MCQ).
+It serves as a guide to help you understand the correct format and data entry for each question type.
+You can refer to this sheet while filling the Question sheet, but you should not modify or delete it.
+During upload, only the Question sheet is processed.\n
 ### 6.5 Question Bank Dual View Display

 #### 6.5.1 View Toggle Control